 - Manually executing each .jar individually with its own Excel file which can be tedious work.

-For example, instead of executing the command from the CLI and setting configuration from the Excel file, we can build interactive GUI and manipulate the values from dynamic fields or optional drop-downs for a better view.
+For example, instead of executing the command from the CLI and setting configuration from the Excel file, we can build an interactive GUI and manipulate the values from dynamic fields or optional drop-downs for a better view.

 As a Tibco team at ⋮IW we are always trying to automate every step of our development journey and improve our capabilities by building various bundle tools for unit testing, building code, and simulating services.